-Blowfish algorithm is a symmetric encryption algorithm and also a block cipher which makes it highly secure.
-It is a fast encryption algorithm that takes a variable-length key which makes it accessible for exportation.
+The Blowfish algorithm is a symmetric encryption and block cipher, making it highly secure.
+It is a fast encryption algorithm that takes a variable-length key, making it accessible for exportation.

 Blowfish converts the messages into ciphertext using a specific key.
-This key takes a lot more time to generate, making brute force attacks more difficult.
+This key takes much more time to generate, making brute-force attacks more difficult.
 It requires fewer operations, making it fast.
 It can be used as a password hashing function or can also be used in embedded systems etc. The fact that it does not require any patents makes it accessible for anyone to use.

 Secure Sockets Layer or SSL is the original name of the protocol developed in 1990 by Netscape.
 The next version of this protocol was released in 1999 with Transport Layer Security or TLS.
 Therefore SSL s and TLS are often lumped together as SSL/TLS.

-The SSL/TLS encryption uses both symmetric and asymmetric encryption to ensure secure and private data transit.
-While Assymettric encryption allows a secure session between a client and a server, symmetric encryption is used for secure data exchange.
+SSL/TLS encryption uses symmetric and asymmetric encryption to ensure secure and private data transit.
+While Asymmetric encryption allows a secure session between a client and a server, symmetric encryption is used for secure data exchange.
 Since websites commonly use it, they must have an SSL/TLS certificate for the webserver/domain to use this encryption protocol.

 IPSec is a collective group of protocols that work to allow encrypted communication between devices.
 It works by encrypting the IP packets and then further authenticating the originating source of the packers.
 Since it enables private communications, it is mainly used within VPNs.

-There are three main elements that makeup IPSec including the protocol Encapsulating Security Payload (ESP) and Authentication Header (AH).
+Three main elements make up IPSec, including the Encapsulating Security Payload (ESP) and Authentication Header (AH).

 The final aspect of the framework is Security Associations (SA).
-IPSec uses the SAs are used to establish parameters of connections.
-These parameters contain the critical management system that parties use to authenticate each other.
-Apart from that, encryption algorithms, hashing algorithms, and other elements are essential of this parameter, used to operate a secure and stable connection.
+IPSec uses the SAs are used to establish the parameters of connections.
+These parameters contain the critical management system parties use to authenticate each other.
+Apart from that, encryption algorithms, hashing algorithms, and other elements are essential to this parameter, used to operate a secure and stable connection.

-For transport, the original header remains while the new header is added underneath.
+The original header remains for transport while the new header is added underneath.
 Any changes are made according to the protocol in use.
 Both ESP and AH servers protect data packets.
-When used with VPNs, IPSec commonly uses the ESP protocol for authentication in tunnel mode that allows VPNs to create encrypted data tunnels.
+When used with VPNs, IPSec commonly uses the ESP protocol for authentication in tunnel mode, allowing VPNs to create encrypted data tunnels.

 Also known as the SSH Secure Shell protocol, the SSH protocol helps ensure secure remote login from one device to the other and secure file transfer.
 The protocol is typically used within networks to provide secure access to users and automated processes, allow automated file transfer, issue remote commands, and manage network infrastructure.

 The SSH secure file transfer protocol is widely used today since it ensures data security and integrity.
 SSH in networking protects data against overt types of cyberattacks committed by system hijackers.
-It also protects from subtler forms of information theft like packet sniffing by authenticating and encrypting every session.
+It also protects from subtler information theft, like packet sniffing, by authenticating and encrypting every session.

 This protocol is a communication protocol.
 It allows open-source software s etc., to work securely.
 It is commonly used in VPNs.